iechor/docs/content/engine/swarm/secrets.md

      \_ redis.1.wrny5v4xyps6  redis:alpine  moby  Shutdown       Failed 2 minutes ago       "task: non-zero exit (1)"
     ```

-4. Get the ID of the `redis` service task container using `docker ps` , so that
+4. Get the ID of the `redis` service task container using `iechor ps` , so that
-    you can use `docker container exec` to connect to the container and read the contents
+    you can use `iechor container exec` to connect to the container and read the contents
     of the secret data file, which defaults to being readable by all and has the
     same name as the name of the secret.
 The first command below illustrates
     how to find the container ID, and the second and third commands use shell
     completion to do this automatically.

     ```console
-    $ docker ps --filter name=redis -q
+    $ iechor ps --filter name=redis -q

     5cb1c2348a59

-    $ docker container exec $(docker ps --filter name=redis -q) ls -l /run/secrets
+    $ iechor container exec $(iechor ps --filter name=redis -q) ls -l /run/secrets

     total 4
     -r--r--r--    1 root     root            17 Dec 13 22:48 my_secret_data

-    $ docker container exec $(docker ps --filter name=redis -q) cat /run/secrets/my_secret_data
+    $ iechor container exec $(iechor ps --filter name=redis -q) cat /run/secrets/my_secret_data

     This is a secret
     ```